willfurnass/sheffield_hpc/FAQs.rst

         rsync -avP /Path/To/File_Or_Directory $Your_New_UserName@$HOSTNAME:/home/$Your_New_UserName/OldUserAccount

-2. You want to copy your files to the new account on a different cluster node(e.g old account on Bessemer to new account on ShARC/Stanage), here we are going to use the option "avzP" as we are going to transfer data over the internet, and it will be faster if it is compressed.
+2. You want to copy your files to the new account on a different cluster node (e.g old account on Bessemer to new account on Stanage), here we are going to use the option `avzP` as we are going to transfer data over the JANET link (Bessemer) and private leased link (Stanage), and it will be faster if it is compressed.

 .. code-block:: bash